openhab/openhabian/docs/openhabian-DEBUG.md

 problems occurs on a second attempt.

 ## Debug
-If the problem persists, check `/boot/first-boot.log` to get an indication what went wrong in the install process and where.
+If the problem persists after a boot, check `/boot/first-boot.log` to get an indication what went wrong in the install process and at what stage.
 You can avoid openHABian to start reinstalling on future reboots by removing the file, i.e. `rm -f /opt/openHABian-install*`, **but** be aware that your installation is incomplete and that you should **not** run openHAB on a box in